From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Results and Discussion

 \subsection{Future Improvements}

 The results presented in Section~\ref{subsec:res}, demonstrate significant potential for deployment in clinical ECG interpretation systems.
 The high validity rates for common conditions (MI, CD) and the improved interpretability through sparse modifications address key requirements for AI-assisted diagnosis.
-The framework's ability to generate explanations in near real-time makes it suitable for point-of-care applications.
+The framework's ability to generate explanations in near real-time makes it suitable for point-of-care applications, while the use of real-patient medoids facilitates clinical verifiability by referencing actual cases.

 Future improvements should focus on \textit{adaptive validity thresholds} that balance explanation quality with clinical requirements for different conditions.
 For highly critical conditions, perfect validity may be essential. \textit{Hybrid prototype selection strategies} could address class imbalance by combining data-driven clustering with expert-curated examples for rare conditions.
-This approach would ensure that prototype databases contain representative examples even for uncommon pathologies.
-And also, \textit{real-time adaptation} mechanisms could allow the system to learn from clinician feedback, gradually improving prototype selection and counterfactual generation based on expert preferences and clinical outcomes.
+This approach would ensure that prototype databases contain representative examples, even for uncommon pathologies.
+In addition, \textit{real-time adaptation} mechanisms could allow the system to learn from clinician feedback, gradually improving prototype selection and counterfactual generation based on expert preferences and clinical outcomes.

-The metrics used in our evaluation process capture distinct aspects of counterfactual quality.
-Similar to \cite{darias2025evaluating} and \cite{wang2023operationalizing}, the natural next step is to combine them into a single composite quality metric \(Q\) that aggregates four key criteria: validity, sparsity (via the \(L_0\) ratio), stability, and decision margin. ($\textit{Q}(\mathbf{x}') = w_v \cdot \text{validity} + w_s \cdot (1 - \text{sparsity\_ratio}) + w_{st} \cdot \text{stability\_score} + w_m \cdot \text{decision\_margin}$) The main challenge lies in determining the optimal weights \((w_v, w_s, w_{st}, w_m)\), where each weight respectively governs the contribution of each of the aforementioned metrics, for a given clinical application.
-In future work, we will employ systematic grid search and Bayesian optimization to select weights that best align \(Q\) with clinician-assessed explanation quality.
-Furthermore, integrating a human(experts)-in-the-loop feedback pipeline will allow iterative, live fine-tuning of these weights based on real-world clinical validation.

 Our current overlays on ECG plots use SHAP values.
 To enhance the contrast and readability of ECG feature highlights, we will investigate alternative numeric attribution methods beyond SHAP~\citep{Lundberg2017}, such as LIME~\citep{LIME}, Integrated Gradients~\citep{pmlr-v70-sundararajan17a}, DeepLIFT~\citep{DeepLIFT_2017}, and SmoothGrad~\citep{smilkov2017smoothgrad}.
 We also plan to explore non-linear transformations of SHAP values or thresholds to enhance contrast and clarity in the visual highlights.